-- 165. WHEREFORE, Plaintiff prays for an order and judgment: - a.
-Declaring that the Net Worth Sweep, and its adoption, are not in accordance with and violate HERA within the meaning of 5 U.S.C. § 706(2)(C), and that Treasury acted arbitrarily and capriciously within the meaning of 5 U.S.C. § 706(2)(A) by executing the Net Worth Sweep; - b.
+- 182. WHEREFORE, Plaintiffs pray for an order and judgment: - a.
+Declaring that the Net Worth Sweep, and its adoption, are not in accordance with and violate HERA within the meaning of 5 U.S.C. § 706(2)(C), and that

+Treasury acted arbitrarily and capriciously within the meaning of 5 U.S.C. § 706(2)(A) by executing the Net Worth Sweep;

+- b.
 Enjoining Treasury and its officers, employees, and agents to return to Fannie and Freddie all dividend payments made pursuant to the Net Worth Sweep or, alternatively, recharacterizing such payments as a pay down of the liquidation preference and a corresponding redemption of Treasury's Government Stock rather than mere dividends; - c.
 Vacating and setting aside the Net Worth Sweep, including its provision sweeping all of the Companies' net worth to Treasury every quarter; - d.
-Enjoining FHFA and its officers, employees, and agents from implementing, applying, or taking any action whatsoever pursuant to the Net Worth Sweep;
+Enjoining FHFA and its officers, employees, and agents from implementing, applying, or taking any action whatsoever pursuant to the Net Worth Sweep; - e.

-- e.
 Enjoining Treasury and its officers, employees, and agents from implementing, applying, or taking any action whatsoever pursuant to the Net Worth Sweep; - f.
 Enjoining FHFA and its officers, employees, and agents from acting at the instruction of Treasury or any other agency of the government and from re-interpreting the duties of FHFA as conservator under HERA; - g.
+Awarding Plaintiffs damages resulting from FHFA's breach of contract and breach of the implied covenant of good faith and fair dealing, including without limitation contractually-due dividends on the preferred and common stock for each quarter when a dividend based on the net worth of the Companies was paid to Treasury;

-Awarding Plaintiff her reasonable costs, including attorneys' fees, incurred in bringing this action; and - h.
+- h.
+Awarding Plaintiffs their reasonable costs, including attorneys' fees, incurred in bringing this action; and - i.
 Granting such other and further relief as this Court deems just and proper.